brynnacodes/finders-seekers/README.md

 ## Planning

 1. Configuration/dependencies
-  * Bootstrap: package.json
+  * Bootstrap: located in package.json
-  * jQuery: package.json
   * All other other dependencies are installed by Ember and located in package.json

 2. Specs